 An expert at slipping through scrubby habitat unseen, the Iberian lynx is the smallest of the world’s three lynx species.
 One of the hardest European wild cats to see, this trip is designed to maximise the chances, as well as learn about its ecology and conservation.
 You will spend time enjoying the mammals and birds within two, quite different, Iberian lynx habitats, based in truly beautiful and typical local villages which add an extra magical experience to the journey.

 Fly from London to Seville and transfer to Andújar Natural Park, some three hours away.

 Accommodation: Complejo Turístico Los Pinos, Andújar, 3-nights

 Andújar Natural Park has some of the best preserved Mediterranean forest in the Iberian Peninsula.
 Amongst the oak forest that clads these hills are grassy glades and secluded valleys where the lynx hunt rabbits, rest amongst the rocks, and raise their young in ancient, hollowed oaks.
 Here live the majority (perhaps 70% or more) of the world’s remaining Iberian lynx.
 Perhaps here, in a refuge from the modern world, it has a chance of survival.

-In this quiet and relatively unpopulated region, Spain’s wild animals thrive.
+In this quiet and relatively unpopulated region, others of Spain’s wild animals thrive.
 As well as Iberian lynx, there are otters, wild boar, mouflon and red deer to be found.
-These mountains also hold a large population of griffon vulture, as well as good numbers of the rare black vulture and Spanish imperial eagle.
+These mountains also hold a large population of griffon vulture, as well as good numbers of the rare cinereous vulture and Spanish imperial eagle.

 We'll explore these habitats slowly, watching for tracks and signs of lynx, and hoping for a sighting.
 But even if we are not lucky with lynx, there is plenty of Spanish wildlife to see in this wonderful habitat.